 Bitcoin and other cryptocurrencies have become the de-facto currency on the Dark Web.

-The use of crypto assets and cryptocurrencies actually presents a very difficult situation for law enforcement agencies to track down the attribution of a particular cyber act from the Dark Net.
+Using crypto assets and cryptocurrencies presents a very difficult situation for law enforcement agencies to track down the attribution of a particular cyber act from the Dark Net.

 “This entire Blockchain-enabled tech is going to present a huge amount of challenges for nations, including India,” said Duggal.

 While clearing some air on taxation regarding digital assets, the absence of a detailed Crypto Bill is making the overall situation even harder to assess especially on the illegal use of cryptocurrencies, feel experts.